ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf} [Satellite]{: tag-satellite}

-View the details of an IBM Cloud Secrets Manager instance.
+View the details of an IBM Cloud Secrets Manager instance that is registered with your cluster's Ingress.
 {: shortdesc}

 ```sh